 An expansion tank or other means to control thermal expansion must be installed in the heating system.
-It is recommended the expansion tank is installed close to the suction side of the pump.
-Coalescing style air separators are strongly recommended in Variable Speed Systems where velocities can vary and maybe too slow for conventional type air separators.
-Failure to follow these guidelines will result in poor system performance with minimal air removal and may void the factory warranty.
+An expansion tank must be installed close to the boiler on the suction side of the pump.
+An air scoop and automatic air vent must also be installed to eliminate air trapped in the system.